CANADA VISA GUIDE • 2026

 Why Insurance Matters for Canada TRV

 Provincial healthcare exclusion: Visitors cannot access provincial health plans like OHIP (Ontario), MSP (British Columbia), or AHCIP (Alberta).
-Even UK citizens with reciprocal agreements only get emergency care in specific provinces — and it's limited.

 Minimum Recommended Coverage for Canada TRV